garikAsplund/garik.codes/src/routes/blog/Blinky.md

 ## Starting small but starting

 I think it'd be pretty rad to be involved in software for space exploration and the burgeoning space economy.
-Trouble is, I know nothing about embedded systems.
+However, I know nothing about embedded systems.

 Fortunately there's no better time than the present for getting into embedded.
 Hardware is cheap and resources are plentiful.